bitburner-official/bitburner-src/src/Documentation/doc/help/getting_started.md

 You should continue to explore what the game has to offer.
 There's quite a few features that aren't covered or mentioned in this guide, and even more that get unlocked as you continue to play!

-Also, check out the api documentation to see what it has to offer.
+Also, check out the API documentation to see what it has to offer.
 Writing [Scripts](../basic/scripts.md) to perform and automate various tasks is where most of the fun in the game comes from (in my opinion)!

 The following are a few things you may want to consider doing in the near future.